Provincial Assessments in Alternate Format

 - General Information About Assessments in Alternate Format

-The 2020/21 FSA will be administered between October 5 and November 13, 2020 to all Grades 4 and 7 students enrolled in B.C. public and independent schools, including distributed learning programs.
-During the last week of September 2020, FSA supplies will be distributed to the principals of the schools.
+The 2021/22 FSA will be administered to all Grades 4 and 7 students enrolled in B.C. public and independent schools, including distributed learning programs.

-If your school has Grade 4 or Grade 7 students who will require large print format or braille in the upcoming school year (2020/21), please complete and return by June 30, 2020, the special materials request form included below.
-You should only request a Large Print version for a student with a visual impairment if the adaptation of Large Print is used on a regular basis for in-class tests as documented on the student's IEP.
-If you require further information, contact Denise Philadelphia, Ministry of Education, at e-mail firstname.lastname@example.org or telephone 778-679-6508 or Fax: 250-356-8334.
+If your school has Grade 4 or Grade 7 students who will require large print format or Braille in the upcoming school year (2021-2022), please complete and return by June 30, 2021, the special materials request form included below.
+You should only request a Large Print version for a student with a visual impairment if the adaptation of Large Print is used on a regular basis for in-class assessments as documented on the student's IEP.
+If you require further information, contact Denise Philadelphia, Ministry of Education, at email@example.com or telephone 778-679-6508.

-If you are the designated contact for placing adjudication requests for your students who use braille or large print, please download the “Request for Special Format Assessments” form ASAP.
+If you are the designated contact for placing adjudication requests for your students who use braille or large print, please download this form:

 There are now three exam/assessment sessions offered for students using Braille or Large Print and the request deadlines are: